John Weir (loyalist): Weir's affidavit

 In January 1999, to assist journalist Sean McPhilemy, who was being sued for libel, Weir signed an affidavit containing 62 paragraphs in which he outlined in detail the instances of collusion between his RUC and SPG colleagues, members of the UDR, and loyalist paramilitaries such as Robin Jackson.
 He implicated them in a series of sectarian killings and bombings carried out by the Glenanne gang.
 The role of Jackson, who had died in 1998 of cancer, featured largely in Weir's statement.
-Jackson was named, along with Mid-Ulster UVF brigadier Billy Hanna (the main organiser) and North Belfast UDA brigadier Davy Payne, as having led one of the UVF teams who attacked Dublin on 17 May 1974 in three separate, no-warning car bombings which left 26 people dead and almost 300 people injured, mostly women.
+Jackson was named, along with Mid-Ulster UVF brigade commander Billy Hanna (the main organiser) and North Belfast UDA brigadier Davy Payne, as having led one of the UVF teams who attacked Dublin on 17 May 1974 in three separate, no-warning car bombings which left 26 people dead and almost 300 people injured, mostly women.

 Weir had received the information regarding the 1974 car bombings and the perpetrators from his associates in the Glenanne gang.
 Fellow SPG officer and Glenanne gang member Laurence McClure had personally recounted to Weir each sectarian attack carried out by the gang; he also confirmed that the Mid-Ulster UVF unit led by Hanna and Jackson had exploded the car bombs in Dublin's city centre.
 Stewart Young, a prominent member of the Portadown UVF, told Weir he had headed the team that planted the Monaghan car bomb which had killed an additional seven people 90 minutes after the Dublin blasts.
 Hanna had also masterminded this attack, although he had allowed Young to lead the bombing unit, while he had gone to Dublin with his own team.
 Weir stated that UDR intelligence officer Captain John Irwin had supplied the explosives, and James Mitchell's farm had been used for the construction and storage of the bombs.
 The farm was also utilised for planning other sectarian attacks.
 Weir learned from both Mitchell and McClure about Hanna's central role in the Dublin and Monaghan bombings, as Weir had never claimed to have personally met Hanna.
 As Hanna had died in July 1975, it was highly unlikely that he had done so.

 Weir identified Jackson as the gunman in many shootings, including those of Strathern, PIRA volunteer John Francis Green, and three members of the O'Dowd family.
 Shortly before the killing of a Roman Catholic RUC sergeant, Jim Campbell, from County Donegal, in February 1977, Weir was at Jackson's home when he had been invited to accompany Jackson on a mission to kill a Catholic RUC officer which Jackson claimed had been arranged by Billy McCaughey and a Special Branch officer.
 Weir had turned down the offer, and Campbell was shot dead outside the Cushendall RUC station as he locked up.
 He also linked Jackson to the 1975 Kay's Tavern bombing in Dundalk.
 While in prison, Weir wrote a letter to a friend in which he suggested that Jackson had links to British Intelligence Corps and Captain Robert Nairac.